synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **selectionRotated**: `EventEmitter`\<[`SelectionRotatedEvent`](/docs/api/types/selectionrotatedevent/)\>

-Event emitted when a node is rotated
+Event emitted when a node is rotated in the diagram.

-It carries information about the rotated node and its new, and old rotation angle.
+This event fires when the user rotates a node manually using the rotation handle or programmatically using the `NgDiagramNodeService` rotation methods.

 ***